solomonmarvel97/solomonmarvel97/README.md

   <img align="right" src="https://media.giphy.com/media/j2NDJZct5aXPzQItQ9/giphy.gif" width="300" height="300" />
 </p>

 - 🌌 I’m currently working remotely and i love what i do. 😍
-- 🔭 I’m currently building SaaS based solutions and large Enterprise sofrware development.
 - 👯 I’m looking to collaborate on any projects related to (but not limited to) Artificial Intelligence, Computer Vision, applications of ML/DL in CV/Audio domain and Robotics

 - ✨ Pronouns: He/him
 - 🛸 Code Stack: Languages( Rust, C++,Python, Javascript )
 - 👷‍♂️ Experience: 10 years
 - 🎼 Hobbies: Cooking 👨‍🍳, Reading 📖, Teaching 👨‍🏫

-I am the captain of this ship.
-This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
-Crazy, isn't it?
-Well grab the firm handle closest to you because we are gonna go warp speed to know my universe.

-(I copied this).
-As an engineer, trust me we do that alot.

 [Send me a mail](mailto:solomonmarvel@hotmail.com?subject=[GitHub])